-The first settlers to the Town of Thompson in 1749 were farmers David Gray and Z. Hatch, who put down roots in the vicinity of Dutch Pond.
+The first European settlers to the Town of Thompson in 1749 were farmers David Gray and Z. Hatch, who put down roots in the vicinity of Dutch Pond.
+For 10,000 years prior to European settlement, the area was home to bands of the Munsee Lenape.

 The Town of Thompson was named after William A. Thompson, a native of Litchfield County, Connecticut.
 He was a miller who arrived in the area in 1794.
 Thompson bought land and built a settlement near what was then known as Albion.
 Thompson, who later became a judge, and his family are buried in a historical cemetery behind the present